crazybanane/Manta-M8P-V2-for-Kobra-2-Plus/Case Print Files/Readme.md

 You can choose between 2 Layouts

 - Case with melt points to hold Board "Forever"
-- Case with holes to melt in Brass M3 nuts "Detachable" _under Construction_!!!
+- Case with holes to melt in Brass M3 nuts "Detachable" MoBo
 - Lid is not tested yet !!!